 How I extended the door bell in my home so it can be heard in the house extension and shed.
 It’s been done by incorporating wireless technology, while retaining my original 1980s “DING-DONG” door chime which had a great sound and an illuminated bell push.

 How I replaced an incandescent bell push light with LEDs.
 The bell push operates a door chime powered by AC from a bell transformer.

-This post describes: How the cooling fan on an NVIDIA GeForce GTS240 PC display adapter was lubricated to silence it when it became noisy.
+This post describes: My success at cooling fan lubrication on an NVIDIA GeForce GTS240 PC display adapter to silence it when it became noisy.

 The following post will describe how to turn Windows 10 Fast Startup OFF or ON.
 I usually turn it off on my PCs because I’ve had startup problems as described in the following sections.